Server plugins are subprocesses invoked by the server that communicate with Mattermost using remote procedure calls (RPC).

 Looking for a quick start?
 See our “Hello, world!” tutorial.

-Want the server plugin reference doc?
+Want the Server SDK reference doc?
 Find it here.

 Use the RPC API to execute create, read, update and delete (CRUD) operations on server data models.